 *As insurance policies may vary, investors should check their own policy for language specific to covered properties.

 Does my investor client really need to read the entire policy?

 To fully understand the policy, including the duties of the insured, investors should read and understand the complete insurance contract.
 This way, investors won’t miss details that could impact their coverage.
 In addition to the “Protective Safeguards” and “Duties in the Event of a Loss or Damage” sections, the policy may also detail precautions the insured must take for coverage to be available within the definition or description of that coverage.

 Water damage caused by a burst pipe is a perfect example of this.
 Many policies specify that for coverage to be available for this type of loss, the investor must either maintain heat in the building or shut off the water and drain the water supply.

 What can my investor client do to maintain coverage availability?

-Investors should know what is in their policy: The investor should refer to the sections of their insurance policy that address protective safeguards and their duties in the event of a loss, these cover the duties of the insured.
-It is important that your investor clients know what their insurance company expects of them to ensure their coverage is not jeopardized.
-If you or your client have questions, don’t hesitate to ask your Sales Manager, who would be happy to help!
+Investors should know what is in their policy: The investor should refer to the sections of their insurance policy that address protective safeguards and their duties in the event of a loss- these cover the duties of the insured.
+Your investor clients must know what their insurance company expects of them to ensure their coverage is not jeopardized.
+If you or your client have questions, don’t hesitate to ask your Sales Manager.